Fate of the false vacuum in string-inspired nonlocal field theory: Model of the bounce

 The Euclidean d'Alembertian applied on $\phi(\rho)$ gives us

 Therefore, the coefficient $B$ is the on-shell Euclidean action:

-Thus we arrive a a generic expression for $B$, however in order to proceed we need to make some assumptions and compute the quantities in those limits.
+Thus, we arrive a generic expression for $B$, however in order to proceed we need to make some assumptions and compute the quantities in those limits.

-\subsection{Thin-Wall Approximation}
+\subsection{Thin-wall approximation}

 As shown in Ref.~\cite{Coleman:1977py} and what is famously known as the thin-wall approximation, which is usually valid when $\epsilon \ll 1$, one considers the bubble nucleates at a large time $\rho = R \gg 1/\mu, \ \ell$, $\rho$ traverses the real line, and the bounce $\phi(\rho)$ goes monotonically from $\phi_-$ to $\phi_+$.
-Here the bounce looks like a large 4D bubble of radius $R$, with a thin wall separating the two vacua $\phi_\pm$.
+Here, the bounce looks like a large 4D bubble of radius $R$, with a thin wall separating the two vacua $\phi_\pm$.
 At the end of the computations, it is important to check if one gets $R \gg 1/\mu, \ \ell$ when $\epsilon \ll 1$.
 In the thin-wall approximation, $\phi(\rho)$ has the form:

-Indeed, far away form the bubble wall, the field theory is in the vacuum $\phi_\pm$, and the infinite derivatives play no role, since $\phi(\rho)$ varies only in the thin-shell of the wall, where $\rho \sim R$, where $\phi(\rho)$ can be approximated by a function $\phi_w(\rho-R)$.
+Indeed, far away from the bubble wall, the field theory is in the vacuum $\phi_\pm$, and the infinite series of derivatives play no role, since $\phi(\rho)$ varies only in the thin-shell of the wall, where $\rho \sim R$, where $\phi(\rho)$ can be approximated by a function $\phi_w(\rho-R)$.
 For $\rho \sim R$, one can solve the Euclidean Euler-Lagrange equation \eqref{EL_eq_scalar}, with the approximate symmetric potential $U(\phi) \sim U_0(\phi)$, and the approximate kinetic operator

 with the hypothesis that the viscous damping term in the d'Alembertian \eqref{box_rho} can be neglected ($\square \phi_w \sim \partial_\rho^2 \phi_w$), which will be checked at the end of the computation.
 If one performs the change of variable $r = \mu (\rho - R)$), and one defines $\varphi(\omega, r) = \phi_w(r) / \tilde{v}$, the Euler-Lagrange equation for $\phi_w(r)$ is approximated by the equation of a soliton for $\varphi(\omega, r)$: